pancakes-io/pancakes/README.md

 <img src="https://github.com/pancakes-io/pancakes/raw/master/img/pancakes_logo.png" width="100">

+Smart Contracts are currently getting a lot of attention.
+Unfortunately if you want to write smart contracts and use them it can be quite challenging to get started.
+Compared to more mature areas of software development the platforms and documentation around smart contracts is evolving rapidly.
+Documentation often is out of date and code examples are difficult to come by.

+Even more challenging, some people are publishing templates for smart contracts that include vulnerabilities on purpose in order to exploit them in the future in case they get used.

+> A smart contract is a computer program or a transaction protocol which is intended to automatically execute, control or document legally relevant events and actions according to the terms of a contract or an agreement.
+>
+> The objectives of smart contracts are the reduction of need in trusted intermediators, arbitrations and enforcement costs, fraud losses, as well as the reduction of malicious and accidental exceptions.

 ## A collection of open source resources for smart contracts

 Projects using smart contracts rarely offer their solutions under an open source license.
 Pancakes aims to be a curated collection of open source smart contracts, resources and best practices for developing them.